Evening Song, Chapter 3

 of books atop her desk: Henry IV,

-The Seagull, The Bacchae
+The Seagull, The Bacchae—their spines are split,

 their covers torn.
 He glances at the stack